-You can purchase tanks from a scuba shop and get them refilled as long as they are in good and working condition.
+You can purchase tanks from a scuba shop and refill them as long as they are in good and working condition.

-Diving tanks are usually filled with compressed air.
+People usually fill diving tanks with compressed air.

 This compressed air must be breathable, that is, treated so that it can be used for human breath.

-Depending on the use of the bottles, they can be filled with air at a pressure between 200 and 300 bar.
+Depending on the use of the bottles, you can fill them with air at a pressure between 200 and 300 bar.